When life gives you lemons, make lemonade: Origins

-The phrase was coined by Christian anarchist writer Elbert Hubbard in a 1915 obituary he penned and published for dwarf actor Marshall Pinckney Wilder.
+The sentiment has often been expressed in varying words.
+Its first known print use, as attributed to Christian anarchist writer Elbert Hubbard in 1909 in Literary Digest, reads: "A genius is a man who takes the lemons that Fate hands him and starts a lemonade-stand with them."
+He also used it in a 1915 obituary he penned and published for actor Marshall Pinckney Wilder.
 The obituary, entitled The King of Jesters, praises Wilder's optimistic attitude and achievements in the face of his disabilities:

-"He was a walking refutation of that dogmatic statement, Mens sana in corpore sano.
+He was a walking refutation of that dogmatic statement, Mens sana in corpore sano.
 His was a sound mind in an unsound body.
 He proved the eternal paradox of things.
 He cashed in on his disabilities.
-He picked up the lemons that Fate had sent him and started a lemonade-stand."
+He picked up the lemons that Fate had sent him and started a lemonade-stand.

-Although the expression was coined by Hubbard, many modern authors attribute the expression to Dale Carnegie who used it in his 1948 book How to Stop Worrying and Start Living.
-Carnegie's version reads:

-"If You Have a Lemon, Make a Lemonade."
+Although the first two known uses in print are by Hubbard, many modern authors attribute the expression to Dale Carnegie who used it in his 1948 book How to Stop Worrying and Start Living.
+Carnegie's version reads "If You Have a Lemon, Make a Lemonade."
 Carnegie credited Julius Rosenwald for giving him the phrase.

 Variations

-The September 1916 edition of the Auburn Seminary Record was the first to publish the phrase following its initial coinage:

-"[Hugh K. Walker] described a pessimist as one who fletcherizes his bitter pill, the optimist as the man who made lemonade of the lemon handed him."
+The September 1916 edition of the Auburn Seminary Record printed another early use of the expression: "[Hugh K. Walker] described a pessimist as one who fletcherizes his bitter pill, the optimist as the man who made lemonade of the lemon handed him."

 Eight years before Carnegie's book brought the phrase back into the mainstream, a poetic rendition of the phrase entitled The Optimist appeared in a 1940 edition of The Rotarian: